 2000 Presidential elections were a lot closer to 2016 elections in character.
 A lot of people were sick of Bill Clinton’s escapades in the White House and that created a lot of uncertainty among the unaffiliated voters.
 Al Gore (I practically invented internet fame) paid for it.

-So, what happened this year?
+So, what happened in 2016?
 Almost half of the unaffiliated voters did not like both the major candidates and they voted for other candidates.
 Was it so hard to notice the dislike among the unaffiliated voters?
 Not at all!
 Then why did we miss the forecast?
 Well, Mr. Trump is a polarizing figure (same applies to Mrs. Clinton as well.)
 He made sure he got his 45% of votes from the Republican camp by saying some not so pleasant things and so did Mrs. Clinton but “Others” messed it up for Mrs. Clinton.
 It is very hard to get this minor change (“Others”) in opinion polls as the change is within the polling error range.
-Also fear of ridicule could have stopped a lot of people from openly disclosing their support for Mr. Trump.
+Also fear of ridicule could have stopped a few people from openly disclosing their support for Mr. Trump.
 Not a surprise!
 Just a few thousand votes in key states swung the Electoral votes in favor of Mr. Trump and he won the overall election.

 Hillary got her 45% votes from the Democrat camp and almost a third of the unaffiliated votes.
 Obviously I am simplifying the vote allocation here and it is entirely possible that certain moderate feminist republican voters could have voted for Hillary and vice-versa.
 But the point is that half of the unaffiliated voters went for other candidates.
-History tells us that every time the other candidates got more than 2% of the overall popular votes, the election became too close to call.
+History tells us that every time the other candidates got more than 2% of the overall popular votes, the election becomes too close to call.
 There was nothing wrong with the opinion polls.
 It is just that most pollsters and newscasters simply ignored the polling error range and the margin of lead was not significant enough to warrant a 90% confidence level in favor of Mrs. Clinton.
 Emotions overruled simple math.

 This is where Mr. Trump played the game well.
 He barely managed to get enough points to win each level (he barely won most of his levels and lost big in some levels.)
 That did not matter as he managed to win the most number of levels and that gave him most medals (Electoral College votes.)
 Mrs. Clinton on the other hand won some of her levels with massive points lead and lost close battles in most levels (i.e., she did not win enough total medals.)
 For example, Mrs. Clinton lost Michigan by ~11,500 votes (almost 5 million votes were cast) and it did not matter.
 Mr. Trump got the entire 16 Electoral College votes from Michigan.
 Similar story in Wisconsin, Pennsylvania, and Florida.
 All went to Trump.
 On the flip side, Mr. Trump lost by a landslide in California (Mrs. Clinton won by a whopping 3.5 million vote lead and she still only got 55 Electoral College Votes.)

 Here is an interesting point to highlight about the uncertainty we talked about earlier.
-Mr. Trump won the state of Utah with 45.9% of the popular votes vs Mrs. Clinton’s 27.8%.
+Mr. Trump won the state of Utah with 45.9% of the popular vote vs Mrs. Clinton’s 27.8%.
 But here is the kicker, an independent candidate named Mr. McMullin (native son of Utah) won 21% of the state’s popular vote.
 The “Other” got Clinton.
 If you are wondering what happened in 2012, well Mr. Romney (Utah native) got 93.1% of popular vote.
 It is interesting to note that almost 55% of the folks from the Beehive state did not care for Mr. Trump and he still won.
 As you can see, majority of the unaffiliated voters (Others) in the country did not care for either of the main candidates.
 If not for “Others” Mrs. Clinton would have received an additional 75 electoral votes (Florida, Michigan, Pennsylvania and Wisconsin) with ease and that would have flipped the current Electoral College votes in her favor (and that would have been the consensus call of landslide victory for her.)
 In other words, uncertainty ruled the roost on the Election day.